New York EXPLAINED

 Ownership and funding

 New York Explained is independent and founder-owned.
 It is not owned by any media conglomerate, political party, or advocacy group.
-It is funded by readers: the brief is free for everyone, and members who want to keep it independent chip in $5 a month and read it ad-free.
+It is funded by readers: the brief is free for everyone, and members who want to keep it independent chip in $5 a month and get it ad-free.
 Sponsorship, when it appears, is a single clearly-labeled message booked directly by us, never an ad network or a tracker, and it never decides what we cover or how.
 We do not take money from anyone we report on.

 Contact and feedback